 Steps for Pass/Fail:

 2. Save your confirmation email

 3. Email firstname.lastname@example.org to cover the grade – If you need to!

 To elect a class pass/fail, undergraduate students must complete the form through the link above before the published deadline in the semester they are enrolled in the course.
 Students may only fill out the form one time.
 Once the form is submitted, they may not change their course selection.
 No more than one course may be taken pass/fail during a single term.

 In order to fill out the form, students will need their sage ID number.
 A confirmation email will be generated and sent to the student's Brandeis email address.
 This is the student's proof of their pass/fail request and should be kept for their records.

 Cover a Class with a P Grade

 a) If the student wants to keep the letter grade earned in the class, no further action is needed.
 This counts as one of the four pass/fail elections over the course of their undergraduate career.

-b) If the student wants to cover the letter grade received in this class, they must email firstname.lastname@example.org before the pass/fail deadline indicated on the Academic Calendar.
-If the student fails to contact the office before the published deadline, the letter grade will remain on the record.
+b) If the student wants to cover the letter grade received in this class, they must email email@example.com before the pass/fail deadline indicated on the Academic Calendar.
+If the student fails to contact the office before the published deadline in the semester after they are enrolled in the course, the letter grade will remain on the record.
 The email should include the student's full name, sage ID number, the course subject, catalog number, and title of the course elected pass/fail.

 Students must receive a grade of C- or higher to convert the letter grade to a P grade.
 Students who wish to use the pass/fail grading option for an approved general education requirement must indicate this in the same email.